mikelga22/Cryptography/RSA/README.md

 **_privateKey_.sign(mssg);**

-Signs *mssg* with private key, which is a string.
+Signs *mssg* with private key, which is a hex string.
 Returns a string in base 16.

 **_privateKey_.decrypt(mssg);**